vSzemkel/CppStuff/interviews/questions.md

 - std container interface to use with algorithms
 - can swap, can lex compare

+### What is socket
+- after initialization it abstracts network connection with file-like handler

 ### Describe Lower Bound algorithm
 - is there any difference between using it with std::vector ans std::set?